In Defense of Doodling as a Mental Exercise for Kids

 All kids learn in their own unique way.
 And if doodling happens to be one of them…well, I raise my ink pen to that!

-Learn more about Invisible Emmie by Terri Libenson:
+Learn more about the Emmie & Friends series by Terri Libenson: